TY-Yang3015/fleiadex/README.md

 There are known issues with the auto-installed nvidia driver libs, especially some `cuda` components.
 Usually this can be solved by updating `cuda`.

+## Change Hyperparameters

+All config files are contained in the `config` module.
+Change the hyperparameters there can modify the most customisable features of the diffuser/vae. **Except the architecture of the backbone transformer**, see the `README.md` file in the `src` folder.